-Note: Students should always check with the receiving university for additional requirements.
+NOTE: Students should always check with the receiving university for additional requirements.
 Most have competitive admissions and require one year of residency at their institution.

-Credits for a specific course may be used in only one distribution area requirement.
+DISTRIBUTION (Credits for a specific course may be used in only one distribution area.)

-Courses from this area do not satisfy the writing-intensive requirement.
+15 credits from the list below (these courses do not satisfy the writing-intensive requirement)